jtmueller/RustyOptions/README.md

 ## FAQ

   - This library only supports .NET 6 and above.
-What about .NET Framework?
+What about .NET Framework? .NET 5? .NET Core 3.1?
     - You may want to consider the [Optional](https://github.com/nlkl/Optional) library for legacy framework support.
+    - .NET Core 3.1 and .NET 5 are not supported because as of this writing they are no longer supported by Microsoft.
+      However, if these runtimes are important to you, we welcome pull requests.
   - Why create this library if [Optional](https://github.com/nlkl/Optional) already exists?
     - I prefer the Rust Option/Result API methods and wanted to replicate those in C#.
     - I wanted to take advantage of modern .NET features like `ISpanParsable<T>` and `INumber<T>`.